• 13+ Spanish

 Most recently I took up Italian and studied intensively to gain an Upper-Intermediate Certificate in the language at the Dante Alighieri Society in Sicily; as such I am very familiar with occupying the role of both teacher and student.
 This means I am keenly aware of my learners' needs and can relate closely to their experiences and concerns.

 What I do when I am not tutoring

-I currently work as Training and Engagement Coordinator for a national charity on a part-time basis where my focus is around gender equality in STEM subjects at University and in STEM industry.
-I also volunteer on the Board of a charity based in the north of Scotland where I support the strategic operation of the organisation as part of the team of trustees.
+I currently work in gender equality in a role which involves engagement with young people in secondary schools in the north of Scotland.
+I also volunteer on the Board of a charity based in the north-east of Scotland where I support the strategic operation of the organisation as part of the team of trustees.

 When it comes to my free time, my true love is hill-walking and exploring the Scottish Highlands.
 As far as I'm concerned, the more remote and rugged the landscape, the better!
 I'm working my way through the Scottish Munros - mountains over three thousand feet - however I still have over two hundred to go until I complete them!

 ''Lindsay was an inspirational teacher who always went the extra step with her teaching.
 I loved learning with her and was so pleased with my progress after several months of classes with her.''
-(Former English student, upper-intermediate level)
+(English student, upper-intermediate level, February 2022)

 ''Lindsay's lessons are engaging and she makes sure learning is fun.
 I think I've really improved since we began working together and look forward to our lessons together.
 She's helped me to understand the IELTS exam better.''
-(Current English student, intermediate level)
+(English student, intermediate level, February 2022)